CdriFry/C4_WS2NR/README.md

 To install the driver control4, in ComposerPro go to Driver > Add or Update Driver or Agent.
 Go to agent and add it.

+The connection will be made only when you have added the node websocket in node-red.

 ## Usage

 See doc.